VinceICPO/Flaine/README.md

 # Flaine
 This is just a webpage with a collection of webcams located in Flaine, Haute Savoie, France.
+The page is here: [Webcams](https://vinceicpo.github.io/Flaine/).
+_However, please understand most of the cams (especially the ones in Flaine) are turned off outside the winter or summer seasons.
+The ones in Les Carroz such as the "Alpage de l'Airon" are active most of the year.
+This is useful if you are plannnig to hike and lunch there!_

 In winter, the skiing domain covers 5 stations and 139 skiing tracks, it is called "Grand Massif".
 ![col_flaine](https://user-images.githubusercontent.com/29441651/161625197-a713e0b9-39f3-4e18-9c90-f7c1f79fa0a9.png)